SC2709/reactvite/README.md

-# Created React project using Vite.
+# Created React Project using Vite.
 # Meaning of each folders and files:
 1. **node_modules:**
    The `node_modules` folder contains all the packages and libraries installed for the project.